aydos/gminzip/README.md

 * ALWAYS take backups
 * Only "css,htm,html,js,json,svg,xml" files can minified
-* Do not minify the minified files
+* Minifying a file overwrite the original
 * GMinZip is recursive by default
-* Minifying a file overwrite the original
 * If no -z file specified, file types in the -m option are zipped
+* To minify the minified files may cause problems
 * May have problems with large files (use maxsize option)

 ## TODO